NgTrongDoanh/portfolio/posts/First-hacking-of-my-life.md

 }
 ```

 Clearly a SQL syntax error occurred.
-However, the message indicates the original query was fairly complex, even written across multiple lines, so using `--` to commen out the remainder might not work.
+However, the message indicates the original query was fairly complex, even written across multiple lines, so using `--` to comment out the remainder might not work.

-## Trying more payloads
+## 3. Trying more payloads
 I continued with various other payloads
 | Payload                       | Response |
 |-------------------------------|----------|